 - a.
-Fees will be calculated after the application is filed.
+Fees will be calculated after the application is filed and lots are verified, during the summer field inspections.
 Fees are due by the storage inspection, payable to the State of Alaska. - b.
 Fees are computed as follows: \$35 for the first acre or part thereof; plus \$6 per lot; plus \$25 per acre on total remaining acres. - c.
 With respect to fees, "EXPERIMENTAL" varieties will be assessed at the same rate. - d.
 Blue Certified Seed Tags are \$0.10/ tag.